Dj-Polyester/input-js/README.md

 `prompt`: A string printed on the terminal before the prompt

-`response`: Runs a handler function when the enter key is pressed, with a single parameter `line` which is the string in the previous line typed by the user.
+`response`: Runs a handler function when the enter key is pressed, with parameters `line` which is the string in the previous line typed by the user, and the `prompt`.

 `lines`: How many lines user will be prompted to